 - Pat the cod fillets dry of any excess moisture with paper towels, then season with some salt and black pepper.
 Wrap the slices of prosciutto around the cod fillets (two slices per fillet).
 Ensure that the seam of the prosciutto is underneath the fillets and the two slices of prosciutto are overlapping.

 - Grab a baking dish.
 You don’t need a huge baking dish, just something large enough to hold everything.
 Place the tomatoes and zucchini in the baking dish, drizzle with olive oil, then sprinkle over some salt, black pepper and thyme.
-Stir everything together so it’s well coated in the oil and seasoning.
+Stir everything together so it’s well coated in the oil and seasonings.

 - Place the prosciutto wrapped fish on top of the tomatoes and zucchini.

 - Bake until the fish is cooked through and the tomatoes and zucchini are tender.
-(Full recipe ingredients and instructions are in the recipe card below.)

 When Is Cod Cooked?